ait-tr/cohort42.3/basic_programming/lesson_46/homework.md

   <summary style="cursor: pointer; color: blue;"><b>English</b></summary>

 **Exercise 1.**
+Which container number contains the maximum number of parcels?

+**Exercise 2.**
 There is a Doctor class in which the following fields are encapsulated:
 String name — doctor's name.
 String[] specialties - specializations in which he works (surgery, cardiology, etc.).